geektechniquestudios/Quinetessential-Rust/README.md

 }
 ```

 Not much to see here.
-Just try to appreciate how cool programming is.
+Just the art of code.

 ###### Enjoy your day.